TauCetiStation/TauCetiClassic/tgui/docs/component-reference.md

 - `theme: string` - A name of the theme.
   - For a list of themes, see `packages/tgui/styles/themes`.
 - `title: string` - Window title.
 - `width: number` - Window width.
+Defaults to backend value or 400.
 - `height: number` - Window height.
+Defaults to backend value or 600.
+- `minWidth: number` - Minimal window width when resizing it.
+Defaults to 150.
+Note: on initial render the width value will still be max(width, minWidth).
+- `minHeight: number` - Minimal window height when resizing it.
+Defaults to 50.
+Note: on initial render the height value will still be max(height, minHeight).
 - `children: any` - Child elements, which are rendered directly inside the window.
 If you use a [Dimmer](#dimmer) or [Modal](#modal) in your UI, they should be put as direct childs of a Window, otherwise you should be